samtech09/gosql/README.md

 - Support for sub SQLs
 - Groupby and OrderBy supported
 - **Visualize SQL while coding**
-- Generate PostgreSQL friendly SQLs
+- Generate PostgreSQL, MySQL and MS-Sql friendly SQLs
 - Add rowcount with result to allow developer efficiently create slice with exact capacity during scanning to avoid repetitive allocations
-- Provide ReadOnly flag with statement so developer could choose to run SQL on master or read-only replica.
+- Provide ReadOnly flag with statement so developer could choose to run SQL on master or on read-only replica.

 ## Installation